Biryani blunder: Lord Ram's image on plates sparks outrage in Delhi - www.lokmattimes.com

 Police said that they recovered plates with Lord Ram's image on it from the vendor's shop.

-The incident surfaced on Sunday when local Hindu groups noticed the plates featuring the revered deity's likeness at the biryani shop.
+The incident surfaced on Saturday afternoon when local Hindu groups noticed the plates featuring the revered deity's likeness at the biryani shop.

+Protests also erupted, however, police reached the spot and controlled the situation after assuring thorough probe into the matter.

+A senior police official said that the shopkeeper was detained soon after they received information.
+“He was booked under section of 107/151 (preventive detention) CrPC and later allowed to go,” said the official.

-After a video showing Lord Ram's images on the disposable plates went viral on social media, a crowd gathered near the shop.
-However, the locals confronted the vendor, observing people being served biryani on these plates, only to see them discarded later.
+A video showing Lord Ram's images on the disposable plates went viral on social media and a crowd gathered near the shop on Saturday.
+The locals confronted the vendor, observing people being served biryani on these plates, only to see them discarded later.

-Subsequently, police arrived to manage the situation, and two plates with Lord Ram's photo printed on it were found at a biryani shop.
+“Two plates with Lord Ram's photo printed on it were found at a biryani shop.
+During the probe, it was revealed that the shopkeeper had bought 1,000 disposable plates from a factory and only four of them had Lord Ram picture on it.
+This was also verified with the factory owner” said the police official.

 Meanwhile, people took X and shared the images of plates with Lord Ram's pictures on it used by the vendor.